Skip to Main Content

 Business Counsel and Fraud Defense

-We work exclusively in healthcare law, which means the issues your practice brings to us are ones we have worked through before.
-Our eight core service areas cover the full legal profile of a regulated healthcare business.
+Our firm practices exclusively in healthcare law.
+The issues your practice brings to us are ones we have worked through many times before.
+Our eight core service areas cover the full legal profile of a regulated healthcare business in Indiana.

 Medicare Fraud